| Title: | Quantitative features for mass spectrometry data |

 intensity of 0.

-replaces all infinite values in object
+infIsNA(object, i) replaces all infinite values in object by

-.
+NA.
 This is necessary when third-party software divide

 expression data by zero values, for instance during custom